OliverDrechsler/front_door_intercom_automation/README.md

 ## Short description

 Raspberry Pi intercom front door automation for recognising doorbells and creating photos.
-Notification via your own privat Telegram chat channel.
+Notify via your own privat Telegram chat channel.
 Also opening the front door via the private Telegram chat channel.
 Furthermore, a separate website & REST API is offered to open the front door.
 **It is not recommended to make this website accessible on the Internet!**